-When I realized that I was cheated and lied to, the things I valued most went into the trash.
-These include my relationship with other people, my self-love and awareness, and my appreciation in life.
+When I thought that I was cheated and lied to, the things I valued most went into the trash.
+Those include my relationship with other people, my self-love and awareness, and my appreciation in life.
 Everything that revolves around me became my source of hate and condemnation.

 I am afraid to talk about my feelings, and I do not want to say them aloud.
-I do not want people to think that I am after their attention and show signs of weakness because I need to validate my actions.
+I do not want people to think that I am after their attention and show signs of weakness because I need to validate my bad, harmful ideation.
 I don’t want that.
 As much as possible, I don’t want anyone to know that I am mentally and emotionally drifting.
 Besides, I do not want my husband to think that what he did to me was his winning moment.
 I do not want him to underestimate me.

 But even if I tried my best not to give in, I always find myself constantly feeling alone.
 I hate that I experienced something like this that is awfully painful and genuinely heartbreaking.
 Due to this cheating issue, I was never the same.
 I often have this sentiment that I am a total shit because I am constantly at the end of the rope feeling doubtful of everybody.
 I feel like I am in a dark hole, where nobody sees me getting trapped into an unknown world where there is no way out.
 I feel so hopeless that I consider death as an opinion only to stop my anguish.

 At first, I thought that to get rid of my suicidal thoughts, all I have to do is talk to some of my friends or family members about the things that are bothering me.
-Once I managed to tell them what’s on my mind, they would automatically understand what I am going through.
+Once I managed to tell them what was on my mind, they would automatically understand what I am going through.
 However, when I decided to discuss my mental and emotional issues with them, I lost them.
 The moment I opened up my feelings to the people I love, it instantly created a gap.
 That is because these people were unable to grasp my condition.
 Some think that I am overreacting, while others believe the problem was not as big a deal as I thought.

-I desire to feel better because I now realized that life has so much more to offer.
-Therefore, I will not let these suicidal thoughts control me.
-I am glad that I decided to seek a professional counseling service because I would not know what will happen if I didn’t.
-Thankfully, I am better now.
-I am positive that whenever the negative idea of hurting myself will reach my thoughts again, I know I can count on encouraging and motivating myself for overall wellness.
+I desire to feel better because I now think that life has so much more to offer.
+Therefore, I will not let these notions control me.
+I am glad that I decided to seek a professional counseling service because I would not know if I’d suicide if I had not considered it.